 Ambulance Fee Schedule Public Use Files

-Beginning with calendar year 2017, the Centers for Medicare & Medicaid Services (CMS) will no longer be creating and publishing an AFS Public Use File (PUF).
-Instead, CMS will provide and post to this site a sample data file in an Excel “.xls” file format.
+Please note: Beginning with calendar year 2017, the Centers for Medicare & Medicaid Services (CMS) will no longer be creating and publishing, as in previous years, an AFS Public Use File (PUF) “package” containing, along with the fee schedule, an index, background information, and the raw data file.
+Instead, CMS will provide and post to this website only a sample data file in an Excel “.xls” file format.
 The file can be downloaded and used to calculate the appropriate Medicare Part B payment rates for Medicare covered ground and air ambulance transportation services.

 Data Elements of the AFS Data File